 NOTE: Don’t use red kidney beans in this recipe, as I explain later.

 8 ounces dried white beans (navy, cannellini, etc. picked over and rinsed)

 1/2 pound sweet or hot Italian sausage links (2 links)

 Kosher salt and freshly ground black pepper

-Boost flavor with Parmesan rind: If you have it, add a 4 ounce chunk of Parmesan rind to the pot in the beginning and discard with the herbs at the end.
+Boost flavor with Parmesan rind: If you have it, add a 4-ounce chunk of Parmesan rind to the pot initially and discard with the herbs at the end.

 Use up leftover pasta: Substitute leftover pasta (or rice!) for the uncooked pasta by reducing the water by 1 cup and adding 1 cup of cooked pasta with the sausages at the end.